Indonesia

 Interplay with Midstream and Downstream Regulatory Framework

-Several regulations relate to the transport and pricing of gas that is sold to other sectors further downstream (see the Primary and Secondary Legislation and Regulation section of this case study).
+Several regulations relate to the transport and pricing of gas that is sold to other sectors further downstream (see section 3 of this case study).
 Downstream activities are supervised by a separate regulatory agency, BPH Migas.
 Article 31 of Government Regulation 36/2004 requires midstream and downstream license holders to make surplus facility capacity available to third parties, which would help integrate flare gas commercialization projects.